ChristopherDuggan/JavaBeginnersGuide/chapter02/self-test/self-test.md

 3. A *boolean* value can have any value you like because any non-zero value is true.
 True or False?

+   False.
+A boolean can be either true or false.

 4. Given this output,
     `One